MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 - Resolved the continuous restart issue of the Fluent Bit sidecar in `fluxconfig-agent` and `fluxconfig-controller`.
 - Addressed security vulnerabilities in `fluxconfig-agent` and `fluxconfig-controller` by updating the Go packages.
 - Enabled workload identity for the Kustomize controller.
 For setup instructions, see [Workload identity in AKS clusters](/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2#workload-identity-in-aks-clusters).
 - Flux controller pods can now set the annotation `kubernetes.azure.com/set-kube-service-host-fqdn` in their pod specifications.
-This allows traffic to the API Server's domain name even when a Layer 7 firewall is present, facilitating deployments during extension installation.
-For more details, see [Configure annotation on Flux extension pods](/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2#configure-annotation-on-flux-extension-pods).
+This change allows traffic to the API server's domain name, even when a Layer 7 firewall is present, facilitating deployments during extension installation.
+For more information, see [Configure annotation on Flux extension pods](/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2#configure-annotation-on-flux-extension-pods).

 ### 1.10.0 (June 2024)